shannonpileggi/code-review-for-analysts/README.md

 After that:

-First, confirm that your code follows the guidelines below.
+1. Confirm that your code follows the guidelines below.

-Second, restart R and re-execute your script in a fresh environment.
+2. Restart R and re-execute your script in a fresh environment.
 Alternatively, re-render your quarto or rmarkdown document.
 The results should render warning and error free prior to submission.
+3. Update the `renv.lock`, if applicable.
+4. In the PR, inform the reviewer when the deliverable is due or a suggested timeline for review that it can be prioritized accordingly.

 ## Code review guidelines